BabbleSim/BabbleSim.github.io/ifaq.md

 ### When running a Phy or a device in valgrind I get a memory leak in `getpwuid()` of 40 bytes

-If running in Debian or Ubuntu, edit ```/usr/lib/valgrind/default.supp``` and add at the end the following
+If running in Debian or Ubuntu 16.04, edit ```/usr/lib/valgrind/default.supp``` and add at the end the following

 ```
 {